Welcome to the WLWV K12 Online Academy!

 Students in the Academy Assigned to Teacher-Librarians

-We have increased our part-time teacher-librarians to full-time at each school next year in order to work directly with our Academy students.
-They will assist families with creating a learning plan (schedule), maintaining connection to school and activities, assigning final grades, administering state assessments, and assisting with any academic or technical concerns.
+Teacher-Librarians from each neighborhood school assist families with creating a learning plan (schedule), maintaining connections to school and activities, assigning final grades, administering state assessments, and assisting with any academic or technical concerns.
 Our Teacher-Librarians are all certified teachers, and have taught for years in the classroom alongside this role.
 They are adept with grade level curriculum, technology and digital learning platforms.
 Most importantly, they are excited and eager to strengthen and grow this new program into the future.
 The parent-guardian will still serve as their student’s main learning coach during the school day.

 Daily and Weekly Contact with Academy Students